-The clock distribution block of the AD9547 provides an integrated solution for generating multiple clock outputs based on frequency dividing the DPLL output.
-The distribution output consists of two channels (OUT0 and OUT1).
-Each channel has a dedicated divider and output driver section, as shown in Figure 47.
+The clock distribution block of the AD9548 provides an integrated solution for generating multiple clock outputs based on frequency dividing the DPLL output.
+The distribution output consists of four channels (OUT0 to OUT3).
+Each of the four output channels has a dedicated divider and output driver, as appears in Figure 49.